gachaqui0905/pcpp-discord-bot/README.md

 9 : Copy a link from PCPP, do a /pcpartpicker url: https://pcpartpicker.com/list/yourlist

-10 : It should appear
+10 : It should appear in the chat